PaNOSC-ViNYL/SimEx-Lite/CONTRIBUTING.rst

 Firstly do a dryrun to check if the files are ready for a release::

-$ bump2version --dry-run patch # possible: major / minor / patch
+$ bump2version --dry-run --verbose patch # possible: major / minor / patch

 Then run::